paraacha/MySQL-server-detector/README.md

 ## Todos

 1. The code currently supports any MySQL server, but has not been tested on really old versions (ProtocolV9, and 4.x etc.).
+2. Avoid detecting other tools that rely on the same handshake protocol as MySQL server (e.g., MariaDB).